debraysimon/tpxle-doc/docs/D-Reference/FirmwareUpdateMobileApp_R/README.md

 <img src="../../D-Reference/FirmwareUpdateMobileApp_R/images/AppFwUpdateEndUser.png" border="1" />

 ::: warning WARNING
-- This option will only update the firmware files that are available in the backend.
-If you wish to update the traker firmware to another version, please refer to the section below.
+- If you wish to upgrade the firmware with custom firmware binary and config file, please REPORT A PROBLEM from the app HELP menu asking to upgrade your account to the admin profile.
+The admin profile is reserved to operations team, distributors and advanced users.
 :::

 ## Firmware Update of the trackers without adding to the Mobile app end user account
 This option is meant for Abeeway operations team, distributors and integrators who wish to carry out the firmware update without adding the trackers to the account.
 Here are the steps:

 1. Open a ticket on [Abeeway support](../../D-Reference/FAQ_R/README.md) to upgrade the mobile app account to admin role.
+Once the Abeeway support team confirms that the mobile app account has been assigned the admin role, please log out/login to the app to enable the admin features.

 2. **Prepare the mobile phone**: